 Presently, Australia is transitioning to a modernised national datum in order to meet the increasing demands placed by modern satellite-based positioning technology on the underlying geodetic framework.
-The much improved Geocentric Datum of Australia 2020 (GDA2020) was gazetted in October 2017 and is to replace the current national datum (GDA94) in practice by 2020.
+The much improved Geocentric Datum of Australia 2020 (GDA2020) was released in December 2017 and is to replace the current national datum (GDA94) in practice by 2020.
 This also includes a new quasigeoid model, AUSGeoid2020, to provide an improved connection between ellipsoidal heights derived from Global Navigation Satellite System (GNSS) observations and the Australian Height Datum (AHD).
 In September 2017, Geoscience Australia finalised the release version of AUSGeoid2020.
-As NSW is preparing to enable GDA2020, this paper quantifies the expected improvement of using AUSGeoid2020 in conjunction with GDA2020 ellipsoidal heights over using the current AUSGeoid09 in conjunction with GDA94 ellipsoidal heights to access AHD.
-Three tests are performed in order to investigate how well the two quasigeoid models fit known AHD heights across the State, based on (1) 138 CORSnet-NSW sites, (2) seven GNSS-based adjustments of varying extent and size, and (3) numerous height control points from these adjustments.
-It is found that the AUSGeoid2020 product provides a considerably improved fit to AHD across NSW when compared to its predecessor.
-However, the rigorous uncertainty values provided with AUSGeoid2020 appear to be overly conservative, resulting in the AUSGeoid2020 uncertainty grid having only limited practical value at this stage.
+This paper quantifies the expected improvement of using AUSGeoid2020 in conjunction with GDA2020 ellipsoidal heights over using the current AUSGeoid09 in conjunction with GDA94 ellipsoidal heights to access AHD in New South Wales (NSW).
+Three tests are performed in order to investigate how well the two quasigeoid models fit known AHD heights across NSW in practice, based on (1) 138 CORSnet-NSW sites, (2) seven GNSS-based network adjustments of varying extent and size, and (3) numerous height control points from these adjustments.
+It is shown that the AUSGeoid2020 product provides a considerably improved fit to AHD across NSW when compared to its predecessor.
+However, the rigorous uncertainty values provided with AUSGeoid2020 appear to be overly pessimistic, resulting in the AUSGeoid2020 uncertainty grid having only limited practical value at this stage.

-KEYWORDS: AUSGeoid2020, GDA2020, Australian Height Datum, CORSnet-NSW, datum modernisation.
+KEYWORDS: GDA2020, AUSGeoid2020, Australian Height Datum, GNSS, CORS, datum modernisation.

-1 INTRODUCTION
+1. INTRODUCTION

 The Geocentric Datum of Australia 1994 (GDA94) has been our national datum since its adoption in 2000, providing fundamental positioning infrastructure for Australia (ICSM, 2014a).
 Significant improvements in positioning technology in the recent past now enable centimetre-level positioning capability via Global Navigation Satellite System (GNSS) techniques such as Network Real Time Kinematic (NRTK) and Precise Point Positioning (PPP) (e.g. Janssen and Haasdyk, 2011; Rizos et al., 2012), while decimetre-level accuracy will soon be available to the mass-market.
 These developments have revealed that GDA94 is not capable of providing the required quality of datum into the future.
 Consequently, Federal, State and Territory Governments have worked towards modernising Australia's datum for some time.
-In the context of NSW, progress made in this regard has been reported on many occasions during recent years (e.g. Haasdyk and Roberts, 2013; Haasdyk and Watson, 2013; Haasdyk et al., 2014; Gowans et al., 2015).
 These efforts are now becoming reality as Australia is transitioning to a modernised national datum in order to meet the increasing demands placed on the geodetic framework by modern satellite-based positioning technology (e.g. Gowans, 2017; Janssen, 2017).

-The Geocentric Datum of Australia 2020 (GDA2020) is a new, much improved Australian national datum that is based on a single, nationwide least squares network adjustment and rigorously propagates uncertainty (ICSM, 2018).
+The Geocentric Datum of Australia 2020 (GDA2020) was released in December 2017 (GA, 2017).
+It is a new, much improved Australian national datum that is based on a single, nationwide least squares network adjustment and rigorously propagates uncertainty (ICSM, 2018).
 GDA2020 is defined in the current state-of-the-art global International Terrestrial Reference Frame 2014 (ITRF2014 - see Altamimi et al., 2016) at epoch 2020.0.
 The coordinates are extrapolated into the future to 1 January 2020 in order to extend the lifespan of the datum.
-In October 2017, GDA2020 was realised by gazetting an expanded Australian Fiducial Network (AFN) consisting of 109 GNSS Continuously Operating Reference Stations (CORS) contributing to the Australian Regional GNSS Network (ARGN) and the AuScope network (NMI, 2017; ICSM, 2018).
-The move from GDA94 to GDA2020 causes the horizontal coordinates of a mark to shift by up to 1.8 m to the north-east (due to tectonic motion of the Australian plate from 1994 to 2020), while the ellipsoidal height decreases by about 0.09 m (due to improvements from ITRF92 to ITRF2014 to better define the shape of the Earth).
-GDA2020 is expected to replace GDA94 in practice by 1 January 2020.
+GDA2020 is realised by gazetting an expanded Australian Fiducial Network (AFN) consisting of 109 GNSS Continuously Operating Reference Stations (CORS) contributing to the Australian Regional GNSS Network (ARGN) and the AuScope network (ICSM, 2018).
+The move from GDA94 to GDA2020 will cause the horizontal coordinates of a mark to shift by up to 1.8 m to the north-east (due to tectonic motion of the Australian plate from 1994 to 2020), while the ellipsoidal height will decrease by about 0.09 m (due to improvements from ITRF92 to ITRF2014 to better define the shape of the Earth).
+In practice, following a transition period, GDA2020 is expected to replace GDA94 by 1 January 2020.